Kawasaki Disease - Quick Consult

 Clinical criteria have been established for the diagnosis:

-Diagnostic criteria for Kawasaki disease has been established.
-They include fever of higher than 38.5ºC (103.1ºF) for at least 5 days and 4 of the following 5 criteria are noted:
+Diagnostic criteria for Kawasaki disease (KS) have been established.
+They include fever of higher than 38.5ºC (103.1ºF) for at least 5 days, and 4 of the following 5 criteria are noted:

 • Rash, primarily on the trunk.
 May be maculopapular, scarlatiniform, or Erythema multiforme-like.